microsoft/HealthyCountryAI/README.md

 Then in each folder, the YYY-MM-DD-HHMM collection occured, for example -
 * 2019-04-03-1050

-After copying data a DJI Mavic 2 to the local workstation
+Images are copied from a DJI Mavic 2 to the local workstation matching the same folder structure -

+* Drive:\HealthyHabitatAI\healthyhabitatanimals, and
+* Drive:\HealthyHabitatAI\healthyhabitatparragrass

+Sorted manually

+...

 Data preparation follows the process -